-The causes of stammering have perplexed people who stammer, researchers and therapists for centuries.
+The causes of stammering, or stuttering, have perplexed people who stammer, researchers and therapists for centuries.
 But we are getting closer to finding the answers.

 There is no cure for stammering.

 Most stammering develops during childhood and is a neurological, rather than a psychological, condition.
 Subtle changes within the brain result in a physical difficulty in talking.